10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Power Animal

-When you’re in a situation where you need faith and something to cling on, call on the robin to give you strength and inspiration.
-This is also the perfect power animal for those times when you are at the door of a transition phase, and you are given the opportunity to make things better than before.
+When you are in a situation where you need faith and something to cling on, call on the Robin to give you strength and inspiration.
+This is also the perfect power animal at times when you are at the door of a transition phase, and you are given the opportunity to make things better than before.

 IV